SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomBehaviorDefinition.md

 One `DomBehaviorDefinition` can inherit from another.
 However, there are important limitations in place:

-- You can only inherit from the `ModuleDomBehaviorDefinition` (the ID is defined in the *ModuleBehaviorDefinition* property of the `ModuleSettings`).
+- It can only inherit from the `ModuleDomBehaviorDefinition` (the ID is defined in the *ModuleBehaviorDefinition* property of the `ModuleSettings`).

 - The inheriting definition can only contain an ID, parent ID, and extra `DomStatusSectionDefinitionLinks` for `SectionDefinitions` that are not already defined on the module definition.
 Adding extra statuses or transitions is not allowed.